burlster1980/arupcodev060/content/getting-started/content-experience-editor.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<p><b>Viewing Bucket content</b></p>
-			<p>If you're new to Sitecore, you may find that you cannot view the contents of Buckets straight away.
-If when looking at Projects you don't see a list of folders as shown in the screenshot above, please follow the steps outlined below:</p>
+			<p>New users often cannot view the contents of Buckets straight away.
+If when looking at 'Projects' you don't see a list of folders as shown in the screenshot above, please follow the steps outlined below:</p>
 			<ul>
 				<li>Click the 'View' tab at the top of the screen (highlighted below)</li>
 				<li>Ensure that the 'Buckets' option is checked</li>